 If you suffer from psoriasis or eczema, it is particularly important to be mindful of potential irritants in your living or working environment.
 Try to eliminate your known triggers.
 This may include certain ingredients found in detergents, air fresheners, fabric softeners, and a wide range of other common household products.

 If irritation continues, be sure to speak to a board-certified dermatologist who will be able to help you pinpoint the possible cause and provide you with some options to manage future flare-ups and maintain smooth skin.

 Regardless of the products you choose, you will need to be patient and use them as directed.
 Many products require daily use for weeks or even months before results are seen.
 If you notice unwanted side effects or are unhappy with the results, discontinue use and book a follow-up appointment with your dermatologist.

 Skin that glows: a reflection of your inner beauty

 Beauty is more than skin deep — but that doesn’t mean you have to tolerate bad skin.
 Glowing, radiant skin is achievable for most people, although it does require patience and some trial and error to achieve the desired results.

 Making positive changes to your daily habits plays a central role in creating a healthy foundation for your skin, while some well-chosen products can help bring out your natural beauty and stave off the effects of aging.

-» For more information on beauty products that suit your skin type, consult a board-certified dermatologist in your area.
+» For more information on beauty products that suit your skin type, get suggestions from our medical review team.